bisonhubert/rails-interview-project/README.md

 ## Submission

+### cURLing the API
-To curl the list of questions, use the following command:
+To request the list of questions with a valid token, run:
-`curl -H "token:<token>" http://localhost:3000/api/v1/questions`
+`curl -H "token:<*token>" http://localhost:3000/api/v1/questions`
-Be sure to replace <token> with a valid tenant token.
+*Be sure to replace <token> with a valid tenant token.

+### Running the Tests
+To run the unit and integration tests, run:
+`be rake rspec` to run the tests